 How To Serve Chocolate Orange Pots

-- I make these in small ramekins or wine glasses.
+- I make these in individual portions in small ramekins or wine glasses.
 They are great for entertaining if you serve them on a pretty tray.

 - If you like the orangy vibe, finely grate some orange peel over the top of the pots.